-- The SRA or designee submits the assessment to the Director of Service Regions or designee and the Child Protection Branch for review within forty-five (45) calendar days.
+- The SRA or designee submits the assessment to the DSR director or designee for dissemination to the Child Protection Branch or Adult Protection Branch for review within forty-five (45) calendar days.

-- The Assistant Director of P&P recommends when final approval of the assessment is to occur and DSR provides the final approval to the region .
+- The Child or Adult Protection Branch manager recommends when final approval of the assessment is to occur and DSR provides the final approval to the region.

-- The SSW, after notification of the Director of Service Region or designee's final approval of the assessment:
+- The SSW, after notification of the DSR director or designee's final approval of the assessment:

 - Notifies the alleged perpetrator or the victim’s parent(s) or guardian of any findings;

 - Sends notification of a substantiated finding involving a DCBS employee; and